IndexCoop/IIPS/IIPS/iip-lend_aave_migration.md

 ## Motivation
 99% of the Aave community have voted for the LEND to AAVE migration.
 The new Aave token features new tokenomics and governance features such as staking.
 For the DPI Set to accurately represent a stake in the Aave protocol the DPI Set must migrate its LEND tokens to AAVE tokens.
+On October 8th 2020, LEND liquidity is $2.6M on Uniswap and $10M on Sushiswap (down from $16m 2 days ago).
+AAVE liquidity is $4.6m on Uniswap (up from $3.6m 2 days ago).
+It is still advantageous to stay in LEND using Sushi for the time being but liquidity is drying up fast.

 **FOR**:
 * Upgrade LEND to AAVE tokens according to the IIP-1 proposal.